 Since the previous plan, the priority of hazards that may affect the community has been reevaluated by the HMPUC.
-As a result, this plan includes the same 8 hazards that were covered in the previous plan, but in a different order of priority (shown in the table below).
+As a result, this plan includes the same 8 hazards that were covered in the previous plan (shown in the table below).